 - possess research skills

 - wrote your cover letter for a specific role

-- appreciate preparation
+- value initiative and preparation

 For instance, show how your career goals align with the company’s principles, or how your skill set could build on some of the company’s wins or solve its challenges.

-Here’s an example of how to use your research results to impress the employer:
+Below is an example of how to use your research results to impress the employer: